gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 * https://iceland-gatsbygram.netlify.com
 * https://tinyhouses-gatsbygram.netlify.com

-**Help wanted:** scrape the user's profile picture and use that instead of my Gravitar image which is hard-coded atm.
+**Help wanted:** scrape the user's profile picture and use that instead of my Gravatar image which is hard-coded atm.